Ju960/OOP_Project_Julia_GOUNIN_Reshma_VASANTE/Read_me_matrixPlot_widget.txt

 First, download the file in the folder which contain the part plotting of the package scanpy.
 In our case, it's can be the folder "plotting".
 Then, run the file "_dynamicMatrixPlot.py" in a terminal.
-Open a notebook, and write these lines :
+Open a notebook in our folder, and write these lines :

 ///
 from _matrixPlot_widget import InteractiveMatrixPlot